TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add support for HTTP/2 with auto-push.
 See [http2-express-autopush - npm](https://www.npmjs.com/package/http2-express-autopush)
 * Consider changing my custom event handler in uibuilderfe.js to use the `document` DOM element.
 This then inherits the JS event hander capabilities.
 * Allow transfer of files via Socket.IO. https://stackoverflow.com/a/59224495/1309986
+* Allow switch of log.trace to log.info for advanced debugging (would need new switch in Editor or setting in settings.js:uibuilder)

 ### Core (`uibuilder.js`)